Leopold Ružička: Career in research

-Ruzicka was first to synthesize musk at an industrial scale.
+Ružička was the first to synthesize musk at an industrial scale.
 Firmenech named this product Exaltone.
 Other Swiss manufacturers and DuPont were in competition with them.

-In 1934, Ruzicka synthesized the male hormone androsterone and also proved "its constitutional and configurational relation to the sterols."
+In 1934, Ružička synthesized the male hormone androsterone and also proved "its constitutional and configurational relation to the sterols."
 This was followed in 1935 by the partial synthesis of the much more active male hormone testosterone.
 Both discoveries led to the pre-eminence of the Swiss industry in the steroid hormone field.
-At Zurich, at ETH he became professor of organic chemistry and started the most brilliant period of his professional career.
+At ETH Zurich he became a professor of organic chemistry and started the most brilliant period of his professional career.
 He widened the area of his research, adding to it the chemistry of higher terpenes and steroids.
-After the successful synthesis in 1935 of sex hormones (androsterone and testosterone), his laboratory became the world center of organic chemistry.
+After the successful synthesis in 1935 of sex hormones (androsterone and testosterone), his laboratory became the world centre of organic chemistry.
 He was awarded in 1936 an honorary degree from Harvard University.

-In 1939 he won the Nobel prize for chemistry with Adolf Butenandt.
-Over the period 1934-1939 he had published 70 papers in the field of medicinally important steroid sex hormones, and filed several dozen patents besides.
+In 1939 he won the Nobel Prize in Chemistry with Adolf Butenandt.
+Over the period 1934–1939 he published 70 papers in the field of medicinally important steroid sex hormones, and filed several dozen patents besides.

-In 1940, following the award, he was invited by the Croatian Chemical Association, where he delivered a lecture to an over packed hall of dignitaries.
+In 1940, following the award, he was invited by the Croatian Chemical Association, where he delivered a lecture to an over-packed hall of dignitaries.
 The topic of the lecture was From the Dalmatian Insect Powder to Sex Hormones.
 In 1940 he became a foreign member of the Royal Netherlands Academy of Arts and Sciences, in 1942 he was elected a foreign member of the Royal Society, and in 1944 he became an international member of the US National Academy of Sciences.
 During World War II, some of his excellent collaborators were lost, but Ružička restructured his laboratory with new, younger and promising people; among them was young scientist and future Nobel laureate Vladimir Prelog.
 With new people and ideas new research areas were opened.

-In 1946, Ruzicka and Lardon "established that the fragrance of ambergris is based on the triterpene (named) ambrein".
+In 1946, Ružička and Lardon "established that the fragrance of ambergris is based on the triterpene (named) ambrein".

 Following 1950, Ružička returned to chemistry, which had entered a new era of research.
-Now he turned to the field of biochemistry, the problems of evolution and genesis of life, particularly to the biogenesis of terpenes.
+Now he turned to the field of biochemistry, the problems of evolution and the genesis of life, particularly to the biogenesis of terpenes.
 In 1953, he published his hypothesis, the Biogenetic Isoprene Rule (that the carbon skeleton of terpenes is composed variously of regularly or irregularly linked isoprene units), which was the peak of his scientific career.
 In 1952, Oskar Jeger and he supervised a team which isolated lanosterol and established the link between terpenes and steroids.
 Ružička retired in 1957, turning over the running of the laboratory to Prelog.